ProtonMail/WebClients/README.md

 We are very open to bug reports via Issues as well as Pull Requests.

+### CLI Flags

+- `--no-open`: Stop the browser from automatically opening
+- `--no-ghost`: Switch off Clicks, Scrolls & Form inputs on any device

 ## Branch naming conventions

 For a fix